mstfknn/email-providers/README.md

 ## Disclaimer
 This list is for informational and educational purposes only.
 We do not endorse the use of disposable email addresses for malicious activities.

-## Contact
-For any queries or suggestions, feel free to reach out to [your contact information or leave blank if not applicable].

 ---

 Enjoy and use responsibly!